 The implementation of the policy will be monitored by the Director of Finance and Resources.

 Evaluation

-The policy was reviewed by the Director of Finance and Resources and Senior Leadership Team on 17th October 2022 prior to submission of the policy to Governors' Finance and Resources Committee for scrutiny and recommendation to the Full Governing Board for approval.
+The policy was reviewed by Director of Finance and Senior Leadership Team on 9th September 2024 prior to submission of the policy to Governors' Resources Committee for scrutiny and recommendation to the Full Governing Board for approval.